weifund/weifund/README.md

 WeiFund uses IPFS to handle all non-blockchain/consensus campaign and contributor data.
 IPFS is a very new and experimental system.
 This means that sometimes campaign data may not appear properly.

 Checkout the <a href="http://ipfs.io" target="_blank">IPFS file system here</a>

+## Meteor 1.3 & React

+Yes, WeiFund is built with Meteor.
+If your familiar with JS frameworks, Meteor is generally well liked for dApps.
+However, if you are a react person, you probably dont like Meteor very much (due to it's size).
+To answer your question.. yes, we are building a light React version of WeiFund.

+Once the React version is feature equal, we will move over to that version entirely.
+For now, we are a Meteor/Blaze based project.

+We are using the latest version of Meteor, version 1.3.
+Please upgrade in order to use WeiFund.

 ## <a name="ipfs"></a> IPFS Pitfalls/Issues